 Even though Tata Mundra project did not qualify as CDM (Clean Development Mechanism), other projects based on similar technologies have been registered with the United Nations Framework Convention on Climate Change (UNFCCC) as CDM, indicating that the technology is considered carbon-friendly.

 CDM is an independent mechanism governed by UNFCCC.
 An independent panel qualifies projects for CDM based on several factors and criteria.
-Although the Tata Mundra project substantially contributes to a reduction in greenhouse emissions when compared to other thermal power plants using less efficient technologies, Tata Mundra is a competitively bid out project and therefore does not meet certain CDM criteria.
+While Tata Mundra project substantially contributes to a reduction in greenhouse emissions when compared to other thermal power plants using less efficient technologies, it is a competitively bid out project and therefore does not meet certain CDM criteria.

 The carbon efficiency of a project, on the other hand, is scientifically calculated based on factors such as coal quality and the plant’s technical efficiency.
 By these criteria, Tata Mundra is a carbon-friendly project.
 It emits 23.8 million tons of carbon dioxide per year, substantially less than the 27 million tons emitted by a plant of similar installed capacity using conventional, less efficient technologies.